Converg3nce/matic-docs/docs/newbies/deploy-dapp-on-matic.md

 npm install

 ```
-Now, we’d like to connect our Metamask to Matic Network's Testnet.
+Now, you can connect Metamask to Matic Network's Testnet.

 For this:
 - Open Metamask and select Custom RPC from the networks dropdown